Justine Lassoff and Melinda Moore speak at one of the TuesdayNights events. Photo Credit: Next Exit Photography.

 While it's been two decades since Lassoff and Moore first noticed how most high-powered business settings predominantly feature men, current statistics show that there's still plenty of room for improvement.
 As of May 2019, 33 companies on the Fortune 500 are led by women, only about 7 percent.

-Those persistent gender inequalities have made Moore and Lassoff more determined to use their influence to make changes.
+Persistent gender inequalities have made Moore and Lassoff more determined to use their influence to make changes.
 They consider their organization a place where women can empathize but also strategize ways to make improvements.

 “I think women can be more vulnerable when in a supportive environment with other women," Moore notes.
 “We've had several women who were in their second round of funding and several months pregnant asking, 'Should I try to hide my pregnancy?'
 These are real issues, and sometimes it's best to get advice from other women."